 The accompanying unaudited condensed consolidated interim financial statements of the Company have been prepared by and are the responsibility of management.
-The unaudited condensed consolidated interim financial statements as at and for the three months ended March 31, 2011 and March 31, 2010 have not been reviewed by the Company's auditors.
+The unaudited condensed consolidated interim financial statements have not been reviewed by the Company's auditors.

 Condensed Consolidated Interim Statements of Financial Position (Expressed in Canadian Dollars) (Unaudited)